 building work, taking place July 2014 - autumn 2015.
 Although the main

-bar is closed, pop up bars have appeared and the cocktail bar has
+bar is closed, a temporary bar has replaced it and the cocktail bar has

 Refreshments will remain available throughout the duration of the works.